 Germany's BaFin audits Wirecard accounts from 2017 to 2019

-FRANKFURT, Aug 4 (Reuters) - Germany's financial watchdog BaFin said on Tuesday it was conducting an audit of the accounts covering the past few years of the collapsed payments company Wirecard WDIG.DE.
+FRANKFURT, Aug 4 (Reuters) - Germany's financial watchdog BaFin said on Tuesday it was conducting an audit of the accounts for collapsed payments firm Wirecard WDIG.DE covering a period running from 2017 to 2019.

+The outcome of the review may provide ammunition for prosecutors who suspect Wirecard executives of masterminding a criminal racket to fake the company's accounts and bilk creditors of billions of euros.

 BaFin said it was conducting the audit after the nation's account watchdog, the Financial Reporting Enforcement Panel (FREP), informed BaFin that Wirecard refused to accept an error it had found or cooperate with the watchdog.